• Disclosure

 Basement Wine Cellar Angled Shelf Removal

 The angled shelves were not so easy to remove.
-In fact, they were down right stubborn!
+In fact, they were downright stubborn!

 My husband sawing through the angled shelves in our basement wine cellar.